iyreshot/Modlist/README.md

  ## Shout Out To Some Awesome People:

 You, for reading this 🙂

 Anna and Meg, you are the best ever. ❤

 Ivy, for being so kind and motivating me to keep modding :)

 Nicoroshi, for showing me the ropes

 Gears, for being amazing

 Biggie_Boss, for being the realest

 Icarus, for always being awesome

 Althro, for the wonderful ANVIL modlist that I built this from.
 It helped jumpstart the list and without it I may never have started this.

 Althros, for writing the license.

 Halgari, for creation of this wonderful tool

 To everyone out there who supports the streams ❤❤

 ***

 ## Final Words Before I Let You Go:

 Since I consider this an Alpha, I just want to make it clear that this list is far from polished.
 There is a lot of patching to be done, and many changes to consider still before I call this a 1.0 release.
 So bare with me as this is just the beginning, I hope you enjoy the list!

+-iyre
 ***